cryogen-project/cryogen-docs/resources/templates/md/docs/creating-pages.md

 ## Creating Pages

-To create a new page, just make a new Markdown file under your `page-root`.
-You don't need to include a date in the file name like you need to with a post but words should still be dash-separated and the file must have a `.md` extension.
+To create a new page, just make a new Markdown/AsciiDoc file under your `page-root`.
+You don't need to include a date in the file name or in the metadata like you did a post but words should still be dash-separated and the file must have a `.md` or `.asc` extension.
 For example:

 ```
 about.md
 my-projects.md
+contact-me.asc
 ```

 ### Page Contents